 You’ve read all the basic advice about using LinkedIn.
 You know you need to fill out your profile, write an engaging headline and add a good-quality headshot.
 Blah blah blah.

-Now you want to move on and see some more practical tips for using LinkedIn.
-Good, you’re in the right place 👍🏻
+Now you want to move on and see some more advanced tips for using LinkedIn.
+You’re in the right place.

 All of these tips work on the free version of LinkedIn.